ricardoalcocer/hidingactionbar/HideActionBarv2/README.md

-# Hiding the ActionBar v3
+# Hiding the ActionBar v2

-This example uses the "theme" property available starting with Titanium SDK 3.3.1, in which you specify the theme to use of each particular Window.
+This example uses a custom theme to disable the ActionBar across the whole app.